 Cairns Information for Visitors

-Nestled between two World Heritage-listed areas, the rainforest and the Great Barrier Reef, Cairns is a vibrant hub to base yourself on your next holiday.
-It is amazing how this flourishing city of 125,000 inhabitants has so much to offer all year round.
+It is amazing how this flourishing city of 146,778,000 inhabitants has so much to offer all year round.

 The Great Barrier Reef

-With so many operators to choose from, whatever you are into diving, snorkelling or even a non-swimmer, no need to get wet to see the reef from a glass bottom boat tour or a semi-submersible!
+With so many operators to choose from, whatever you are into diving, snorkelling or even a non-swimmer, no need to get wet to see the reef from a glass bottom boat tour or a semi-submersible submarine!

 The Tablelands, waterfalls and Paronella Park

-With its coffee plantations and its beautiful sceneries and spectacular waterfalls, especially during the wet season.
+With its coffee plantations and its beautiful sceneries and spectacular waterfalls, especially during the green season the Atherton Tablelands really comes alive with vibrancy.

 Cairns Accommodation Options